Bears are More than Meets the Eye!

 Bears are really cool creatures.
 This list only scratches the surface when it comes to bear facts.
 They truly are more than meets the eye!

-What are your favorite facts about bears?
+What are your favorite facts about bears, or other animals?